Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-mod_wl-allow-httpd-7003.md

 ## See What Is Going On

-Search for SELinux denials for the httpd process:
+Search for SELinux denials related to the httpd process:

 ```bash
 ausearch -m AVC,USER_AVC,SELINUX_ERR,USER_SELINUX_ERR | grep httpd
 ```

 In the output, look for `denied { ... }` and `tclass=...` entries.
 If relevant denials are found, proceed to the policy customization or troubleshooting sections below.

-> 👉 For alternative audit log search methods (exact process matching, filtering by time, etc.), see [Audit Log Search Cheat Sheet](selinux-service-policy-troubleshooting.md#1-identify-denied-operations) in the related document [SELinux Policy Troubleshooting](selinux-service-policy-troubleshooting.md).
+> 👉 For alternative audit log search methods (exact process matching, filtering by time, etc.), see [Audit Log Search Cheat Sheet](selinux-service-policy-troubleshooting.md#1-identify-denied-operations) in the related document: [SELinux Policy Troubleshooting](selinux-service-policy-troubleshooting.md).

 ---

-## Customize the Policy —Automatic Way (Moderate Security - All `unreserved_ports` Are Allowed from httpd)
+## Customize the Policy — Automatic Way (Moderate Security: Allow All `unreserved_ports` from httpd)

 > ⚠️ **Caution:**
-> When filtering audit logs for use with `audit2allow`, be aware that narrowing results with the `-m` option (e.g., `-m AVC,USER_AVC,SELINUX_ERR,USER_SELINUX_ERR`) may accidentally exclude relevant SELinux denial messages, especially if your system logs additional or unexpected types.
+> When filtering audit logs for use with `audit2allow`, be aware that using the `-m` option (e.g., `-m AVC,USER_AVC,SELINUX_ERR,USER_SELINUX_ERR`) may accidentally exclude relevant SELinux messages.
-> For best results, omit the `-m` option when piping `ausearch` output to `audit2allow`; the tool will automatically ignore unrelated messages and process all necessary SELinux denials.
+> For best results, omit the `-m` option when piping `ausearch` output to `audit2allow`; the tool will ignore unrelated messages and process all necessary SELinux denials.

 ### Preview the Resultant Rule